 Similar to shovelnose sturgeon, we see large yearly variability in the presence of y-o-y catostomids and cyprinids in segment 1.
-This may be due to good spawning and hatching, but may in part be explained by only eight subsamples being taken with the mini fyke nets.
-For instance, during 2008 white sucker catch in mini fyke nets ranged between 2 and 152, while in 2007 it ranged between 10 and 8,721.
+In 2010, longnose sucker CPUE for mini-fyke nets with 128 fish/net night, was the highest found in five years of sampling, also white sucker mini-fyke CPUE was the second highest in five years with 82 fish/net night.
+For both of these species in segment 1, three out of the last five years have had relatively higher CPUE (Figure 6).
+Sand shiners, a target species, also had the highest CPUE in 2010 compared to the last five years.
 Thus, variability in abundance among many of the smaller bodied fishes occurs within the bend.
-However, the many orders of magnitude difference in the highest catch in 2007 to 2008 may be a good indicator of a strong year class, even if local variability exists.
+However, the many orders of magnitude difference in the highest catch in 2007 and 2010 may be a good indicator of a strong year class, even if local variability exists.
+Through the past four years no sturgeon chub have been collected in segment 1, in 2010 however one sturgeon chub was captured by otter trawl during the fish community season.

-Blue suckers have been found in segment 1 in all four years of sampling.
+Blue suckers have been found in segment 1 in all five years of sampling.
 We have little evidence of recruitment for this species in the past many years within the Missouri River downstream of Fort Peck Dam.
 In 2009 the Population Assessment Crews did capture the first juvenile blue sucker in segment 3 of the Missouri River in four years of sampling.
-We have captured adult blue suckers during the sturgeon season in all three years, but have only captured them during the fish community season during 2008.
+We have captured adult blue suckers during the sturgeon season in the previous four years, however in 2010 the only blue sucker was captured during fish community season (Figure 4).